message/iata/GF.md

 - a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
 - This does not apply to passengers younger than 12 years.
 5. Passengers could be subject to self-isolation or quarantine for up to 10 days.
 - This does not apply to passengers with a COVID-19 vaccination certificate and accompanying children younger than 18 years.
-The certificate must state that they received:
+The certificate must show that they received:
 - the first vaccine dose of Janssen at least 28 days before arrival; or
 - the second vaccine dose of AstraZeneca (Vaxzevria), Covishield, Moderna or Pfizer-BioNTech at least 7 days before arrival; or
 - the first vaccine dose of AstraZeneca (Vaxzevria), Covishield, Moderna or Pfizer-BioNTech at least 7 days before arrival and a proof of previous infection with COVID-19.